libp2p/specs/webrtc/README.md

 to the user.
 Consequently we must add an additional layer of signaling to ensure reliable data delivery.

-When a node wishes to close a stream for writing, it should send a message with the `FIN` flag set, then proceed to wait for a `FIN_ACK` message from the remote node.
+When a node wishes to close a stream for writing, it SHOULD send a message with the `FIN` flag set, then proceed to wait for a `FIN_ACK` message from the remote node.

-If a `FIN` flag is received and the node has finished writing data, it should respond with a `FIN_ACK` immediately.
+If a `FIN` flag is received and the node has finished writing data, it SHOULD respond with a `FIN_ACK` immediately.

-If a `FIN` flag is recieved but the node has not finished writing data, it should delay sending a `FIN_ACK` response until it has finished writing data, sent a `FIN` flag, and finally received a `FIN_ACK` in response.
+If a `FIN` flag is received but the node has not finished writing data, it SHOULD delay sending a `FIN_ACK` response until it has finished writing data, sent a `FIN` flag, and finally received a `FIN_ACK` in response.

 When a `FIN_ACK` has been sent and received, a node may close the datachannel.

-The node may close the datachannel without receiving a `FIN_ACK`, for example in the case of a timeout, but there will be no guarantee that all previously sent messages have been received.
+The node MAY close the datachannel without receiving a `FIN_ACK`, for example in the case of a timeout, but there will be no guarantee that all previously sent messages have been received.

-If a node has previously sent a `STOP_SENDING` flag to the remote node, it must continue to act on any flags present in received messages in order to successfully process an incoming `FIN_ACK`.
+If a node has previously sent a `STOP_SENDING` flag to the remote node, it MUST continue to act on any flags present in received messages in order to successfully process an incoming `FIN_ACK`.